 The streaming dataset configured in Power BI will receive data from the Logic App.
 The dataset leads to build a report as shown above.

 Three different services each having their own characteristics and place in this scenario.

-The implementation of the serverless solution shows several services including monitoring and management.
+The implementation of the solution shows several services including Serverless monitoring and management.
 And of the monitoring services, I only touched three of them, excluding Kudu and Application Insights.
 The challenge to efficiently monitor and manage this solution or any serverless or multiple Azure services solutions is the fact that there are many moving parts.
 Each with their own features for diagnostics, monitoring (metrics) and hooks into either OMS or other services.
 Designing the functionality to solve a business problem with Azure Services can be just as complex as setting up proper operations.

 To support your Azure solution means having the appropriate process in place and tooling or solutions.
 Hence this will bring the cost factor into the mix.
 Moreover, usage of tools (services) is not free, designing the process and configuring the services will likely bring consultancy cost and finally operations that will need to manage the solutions cost money too.
 These are some of my thoughts while building this solution in Azure.
 To conclude serverless is great, but do not forget aspects like monitoring.

 My intention with this blog post was to show the challenges of monitoring and management of a serverless cloud solution like our scenario.
 When you design a solution with multiple Azure Services you will face this challenge.
 You really need to take operations seriously when you design as they determine the running costs of supporting the solution.
 And there will be costs involved in the services you use like Serverless360, OMS, PowerBI or Application Insights.
 These services provide you the means to monitor your solution, yet none covers all the bases when it comes to monitoring and management of a complete solution to our scenario.
-Therefore, one overall solution to plug in the monitor/management of each service would be welcome.
+Therefore, one overall solution to plug in the serverless management and monitoring of each service would be welcome.